pbskumar/lox/jlox/README.md

 ## Classes
 [ ] Define static class members instead of this largely unwieldy and open class structure.
-  * may be a new keyword?:
+  * may be a new keyword?

+[ ] Add support for static methods for classes

+[ ] Support Getters